• Home

 How do you contact their teacher or organization to confirm this?

-All reputable Zen teachers are affiliated with some line or lineage.
-They will be glad to give you contact information to confirm their credentials.
 It is recommended that you at least check that your potential Sensei or Rōshi is listed on his teacher’s website as authorized to teach.
 If you don’t find them, don’t get too worried; not everyone is on the web.
 You can always send an e-mail to the Zen Center that your Sensei or Rōshi comes from and ask if he/she is authorized to teach.

 Our lineage starts with Lou Mitsunen Nordstrom Rōshi.
 He is authorized to teach in the lineage of the White Plum Sangha of Hakuyu Taizan Maezumi Rōshi, through Bernie Tetsugen Glassman Rōshi, and The Mushroom Monk Lineage of Sōen Nakagawa Rōshi.